1983 Spanish local elections in La Rioja

-This is the results breakdown of the local elections held in La Rioja on 8 May 1983.
+This article presents the results breakdown of the local elections held in La Rioja on 8 May 1983.
 The following tables show detailed results in the autonomous community's most populous municipalities, sorted alphabetically.

 City control

-The following table lists party control in the most populous municipalities, including provincial capitals (shown in bold).
-Gains for a party are displayed with the cell's background shaded in that party's colour.
+The following table lists party control in the most populous municipalities, including provincial capitals (highlighted in bold).
+Gains for a party are highlighted in that party's colour.